 - Use Seat Belts – Requiring all passengers to use a seat belt can save up to 15% off your PIP or medical payments premium.

 - Driver Safety – Successfully completing a defensive driving course could save 5% or more and easily recoup the cost of the course.

 - Anti-theft Discount – Vehicles with anti-theft systems are stolen less frequently and therefore earn up to a 10% discount.

-- Braking Control Discount – Anti-lock brake equipped vehicles prevent accidents and earn discounts up to 10%.
+- Braking Control Discount – Anti-lock brake equipped vehicles prevent accidents and earn discounts of up to 10%.